 We love container gardening here at Kids of the Wild as our current garden is small, and we love to recycle and upcycle whenever possible.
-This year we decided to use a favourite pair of patterned wellies to make a cool plant container for herbs.
+This year we decided to use a favourite pair of patterned wellies to make a plant container for herbs.
 It’s a fun kids activity to try with children of all ages.

 Kids and wellies…go together like cream and jelly?!
 Holey herbal wellies, I should write a song!

 In this super-easy tutorial learn how to recycle wellies or walking boots with your kids to make cute plant containers for herbs or flowers.

 Children’s welly boots work especially well and this garden project is ideal for when your wild kids grow out of their boots but don’t want to part with them – you can’t get more environmentally friendly than recycling old boots!